Last updated: May 1, 2026

 Frequently Asked Questions

-Does GET apply to hair salon services in Hawaii?
+Does Hawaii’s GET apply to salon services?

 More Hawaii Business Guides